Radiologic Technologist Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for radiologic technologist roles in Hawaii?

-The H-1B is the most common visa for radiologic technologists in Hawaii, as the role generally qualifies as a specialty occupation requiring a bachelor's degree in radiologic science or a related field.
+The H-1B visa is the most common visa for radiologic technologists in Hawaii, as the role generally qualifies as a specialty occupation requiring a bachelor's degree in radiologic science or a related field.
 Some employers also use the EB-3 immigrant visa pathway for permanent sponsorship, particularly when recruiting from the Philippines.
 ARRT certification is typically required before any petition is filed.

 Which cities in Hawaii have the most radiologic technologist sponsorship jobs?